openebs/website/docs/versioned_docs/version-2.11.0/user-guides/quickstart.md

 ---
 id: quickstart
 title: OpenEBS Quickstart Guide
-sidebar_label: Quickstart
 ---

 This guide will help you to setup OpenEBS and use OpenEBS Volumes to run your Kubernetes Stateful Workloads.
-If you are new to running Stateful workloads in Kubernetes, you will need to familiarize yourself with [Kubernetes Storage Concepts](/docs/next/k8s-storage.html).
+If you are new to running Stateful workloads in Kubernetes, you will need to familiarize yourself with [Kubernetes Storage Concepts](/concepts/k8s-storage).

 In most cases, the following steps is all you need to install OpenEBS.
 You can read through the rest of the document to understand the choices you have and optimize OpenEBS for your Kubernetes cluster.